Board of Directors

 Mike Duclos

 Mike Duclos is a principal and founder of The DEAP Energy Group, LLC, a consultancy providing a wide variety of Deep Energy Retrofit, Zero Net Energy and Passive House related consulting services.
 He is responsible for the design and certification of the second certified Passive House in Massachusetts, and assisted with the design, and preparation of the PHPP for the first EnerPHIT certified home in the US.
-Mike is a founder and member of the Board of Directors of Passive House New England.
+Mike was a founding member of PHMass.

 Paul Eldrenkamp